Retro Disasters – The Worst Video Games Based on Movies (NES & SNES)

 When modern gamers think of video game based movies, they might recall awesome titles like Jurassic World Evolution.
 Old-school gamers have a different association—namely, a horrible one.

 But as we booted up these abominations, our favorite game systems betrayed us with insulting mockeries of the films we loved most.
-Case in point, E.T. the Extra-Terrestrial on the Atari 2600 is still blamed for the 1983 video game crash to this day.
+Case in point, E.T. the Extra-Terrestrial on the Atari 2600 is still held responsible for the 1983 video game crash even today..

-But that’s the bad part.
+That is the downside.
 The good part is, we can now laugh at the games that once made us cry.

 Specifically, beneath the truly awful gameplay of these games, we find hilariously insane retelling of famous movies.
 Read on to see what game programmers consider “close enough.”